 Dioceses are the main geographical sub-divisions of the Church of England, consisting of a collection of parishes and are looked after by a diocesan bishop who is in charge of the diocese.
 Diocesan bishops are normally assisted by one or more suffragan bishops who are sometimes given specific sub-regions in the diocese to look after.
 A diocese marks out the geographical extent of the bishop’s role.
 Canon C18, paragraph 4 defines further the roles and responsibilities of the diocesan bishop.

 There are 42 dioceses in the Church of England, many roughly equivalent in size to a county.
-30 dioceses are in the Province of Canterbury; 12 in the Province of York.
+Thirty dioceses are in the Province of Canterbury; 12 in the Province of York.
 A report was published in 2008 looking at the historical development of the Dioceses and Episcopal Sees in England.

 Diocesan boundaries sometimes need to be reviewed if they no longer serve the mission of the Church, and/or if they become out of sync with civic life.
 Bishops’ roles and/or workload may also change over time.
 The Commission exists to help resolve such issues in partnership with others, and to encourage shared working across boundaries.
 It can initiate proposals for change.

 The 10 member Commission is made up of a representative cross-section of bishops, clergy and laity.
 Its role is set out in Part II of the Dioceses, Pastoral & Mission Measure 2007.
 In summary, it considers proposals to: